 I lift my lamp beside the golden door!”

-Those, of course, are some of the words from a sonnet by poet Emma Lazarus that grace the Statue of Liberty.
+Those, of course, are some of the famous words from a sonnet by poet Emma Lazarus that graces the Statue of Liberty.
 If something unforeseen, such as sea-level rise, necessitates moving the landmark from New York Harbor one day, Maryland could be the perfect landing spot.
-Especially after Tuesday’s election.
+Especially after last week’s election.